-- Demand and Key Destinations Connection to Backbone Network, derived from Attractors/Generators Analysis to show which routes have the highest propensity for supporting walk and bike trips - School Access Based on a specific distance threshold to schools - Transit Access Based on distance to major transit centers or transfer stops - Safety Existing crash frequency and potential to improve safety - Equity Location or usage by disadvantaged or isolated communities - Funding Does the project have an identified potential source of funding.
-The scoring criteria for this category may be very dependent on local preference
+- Demand and Key Destinations Connection to countywide backbone network, derived from attractors/ generators analysis to show which routes have the highest propensity to support walking and bicycling trips. - School Access Based on a specific distance threshold to schools. - Transit Access Based on distance to major transit centers or transfer stops. - Safety Based on existing crash frequency and potential to improve safety. - Equity Based onocation or usage by disadvantaged or isolated communities. - Funding Based on whether the project has an identified potential source of funding.
+The scoring criteria for this category may be very dependent on local preference.